 Recently we have been homeschooling our children, so volonteers that can teach our children are also welcome.

 Our needs are very eclectic and priorities change every few months, so email me to find out what we are looking for at the moment.
 At risk of repeating myself I'll say it again:if you have energy and are honest and genuinely want to help,then we always need someone like you!

 We are the first foreigners in the area, so this is an unadulterated and authentic experience.
 Depending on what dates you arrive here, we will be needing different sorts of things.
 I believe that even if you have no skills in particular, if you are enthusiastic to help us, then we could surely use your help here.

 Angie is a theater and dance instructor and we plan to do such projects here in the future.
 For now we are doing all the grunt work and all the fun work will come later.

 There is always a need of some sort to be done.
 At the moment it is very rough and raw, so it would not appeal to sensitive types.
 The heat is quite overwhelming at times, if you are not use to it.
 It all depends on the time of year,as to what sort of weather you will experience.
 For example in May it is raining tons.

-I have been doing workaway for a couple of years now, so I have had many kinds of volunteers.
-From you I would expect 25 hours of weekly work, and in return I will provide you with all your food and sleeping accommodations.
+I have been doing workaway for a few years now, so I have had many kinds of volunteers.
+From you I would expect 25 hours of weekly work, and in return I will provide you with breakfast and sleeping accommodations.
 You are welcome to work 5 hours a day from Monday to Friday, or another system if you prefer.
 You will be responsible for buying your own groceries for your lunch and dinner and cooking them yourself.